June 5, 2025

 Ready to Shine Your Insider's Guide to Solar Panel Manufacturing Rules in the UAE

-The UAE takes sustainability very seriously – and rightly so!
-Protecting the environment is a cornerstone of their policies, so your manufacturing operation will need to be green-minded too.
+The UAE takes sustainability very seriously – and rightly so.
+Protecting the environment is a cornerstone of its policies, so your manufacturing operation will need to be green-minded too.

-• Federal Law No. 24 of 1999 for the Protection and Development of the Environment: This is the main piece of environmental legislation, setting the stage for environmental protection, pollution control, and sustainable development.
+• Federal Law No. 24 of 1999 for the Protection and Development of the Environment: This is the cornerstone of environmental legislation, setting the stage for environmental protection, pollution control, and sustainable development.
 The detailed rules and how-tos are found in its executive bylaws.

 • Environmental Impact Assessment (EIA): Before you can even think about setting up your factory, an EIA is usually a non-negotiable step.
 This is a detailed study that looks at the potential environmental effects of your proposed plant and, importantly, how you plan to minimize them.
 Getting your EIA approved by the relevant environmental authority (like Dubai Municipality’s Environment Department or the Environment Agency – Abu Dhabi) is often a prerequisite for obtaining other licenses.